MarkD833/Digitalker-Digital-Voice-Selection-Software/CustomROM.md

-# The VERIFY.* demonstration files
+# Creating your own custom speech ROMs

 The DVSS program disk archive contains 4 files - VERIFY.ROM, VERIFY.SUB, VERIFY.VOC and VERIFY.WRK as part of an example ROM setup.